gvanush/Hero/README.md

 # Hero

-The repository for Generative, a 3d visual animated content creation tool using generative creation techniques.
+The repository for Generative, a 3d visual animated content creation tool on mobile devices using generative creation techniques.

 For prototype demo please follow this Youtube [link](https://youtu.be/U8yfsQi5EvM)